hunnurjirao/Detect-you-/README.md

 # Detect-you-
  A simple Convolution Neural Network using Keras deep learning library to detect “you” whenever you are in front of your laptop.
+For more information please refer my website here https://mlprojectshub.blogspot.com/2020/07/a-convolution-neural-network-application.html

  **capturing_images.py** : This is used to create our own dataset of our images for our model.